redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        instack-virt-setup

+When the script has completed successfully it will output the IP address of the instack vm.

-Running "virsh list --all" will show you now have one virtual machine called "instack" and four related to "baremetal", all shut off.
+Running `virsh list --all` will show you now have one virtual machine called instack" and four called "baremetal[0-4]", all shut off.
 The "instack" vm runs a minimal install of Fedora 20 x86_64 and will be used to install the undercloud on.
 The vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
-The root password is displayed in the standard output.
-The other vm's don't have an operating system on but will eventually become part of the "overcloud".
+The other vm's don't have an operating system yet installed but will eventually become part of the "overcloud".

-3. Get IP Address of VM for undercloud

-You will need to start the instack virtual machine and obtain its IP address.
-Note that the second command will not return anything until the instance has finished booting.

-      virsh start instack
-      cat /var/lib/libvirt/dnsmasq/default.leases | grep $(tripleo get-vm-mac instack) | awk '{print $3;}'

 Next steps: [ Deploying an RDO Undercloud with Instack ](Deploying an RDO Undercloud with Instack)